How to Apply for a Credit Card in Australia: Step-by-Step

 Online applications

-- Personal and financial details
+- Providing personal and financial details

 - Identity verification

-- Credit check
+- Authorising a credit check

 In-branch applications

-- Your situation is complex
+- Your financial situation is more complex

-- You’re self-employed
+- You are self-employed

 Phone applications